miraclx/freyr-js/README.md

 Persistent configuration such as authentication keys and their validity period are stored within a session specific configuration file.

-This configuration file resides within the user config directory per-platform. e.g `$HOME/.config/FreyrCLI/d3fault.x4p` for Linux.
+This configuration file resides within the user config directory per-platform.

+- `$HOME/.config/FreyrCLI/d3fault.x4p` for Linux.
+- `$HOME/Library/Preferences/FreyrCLI/d3fault.x4p` for macOS.

 </details>

 <details>
 <summary id='project-specific-configuration'>Project specific configuration</summary>

-All configuration is to be defined within a `conf.json` file in the root of the project.
+All defaults are defined in the [conf.json](https://github.com/miraclx/freyr-js/blob/master/conf.json) file at the root of the project.
 This file should be of `JSON` format and is to be structured as such.

-Defaults are in the [conf.json](https://github.com/miraclx/freyr-js/blob/master/conf.json) file.
+Do not edit this file directly, instead run freyr once and edit the user specific configuration (see above).

 - `server`: \<object\> The server URL configuration same as on an individual services' callback option.
   - `hostname`: \<string\>